-Creon should be taken with each meal so that the enzymes can mix with the food and break it down into small molecules which can be absorbed.
-It is important that the capsules and granules are not crushed or chewed as this can affect how it works.
+Creon® should be taken with each meal so that the enzymes can mix with the food and break it down into small molecules which can be absorbed.
+It is important that the capsules and granules are not crushed or chewed as this can affect how Creon® works.

-How much Creon you need depends on your condition and how fatty the food you eat is.
+How much Creon® you need depends on your condition and the fat content of the food you eat.
 It will also change depending on whether you are having a small snack or a large dinner.

-Enzymes can be damaged at high temperatures.
-Do not store Creon in warm places such as window sills, near radiators, in cars or trouser pockets.
-Also avoid taking Creon with hot drinks.
+Enzymes can be damaged at high temperatures and should not be stored above 25 degrees.
+Do not store Creon® in warm places such as window sills, near radiators, in cars or trouser pockets.
+Also avoid taking Creon® with hot drinks.

 For your health, and to ensure you stay on track, it’s important to